 Preparing for your appointment

-If you suspect you have mononucleosis, you're likely to start by seeing your family doctor.
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+If you suspect you have mononucleosis, see your family doctor.
+Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions will help you make the most of your time with your doctor.
 For mononucleosis, some basic questions to ask your doctor include:

 What to expect from your doctor